abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/nucleo-f411re/index.md

     Pin 2  PA2  USART2_TX    TXD

-Support for this shield is enabled by selecting USART2 and configuring SB13, 14, 62, and 63 as described above under "Serial Consoles"
+Support for this shield is enabled by selecting USART2 and configuring SB13, 14, 62, and 63 as described above under \"Serial Consoles\"

 ### Itead Joystick Shield